Scraping website data into Airtable

 • 'One or more fields was not found in Airtable': verify that each property that you chose to include has a matching single line text field in Airtable.
 If this does not resolve the issue, un-toggle all properties and then toggle them on one by one, clicking 'test integration' each time to help identify the field that is causing the issue

-Note: your Airtable API key is encrypted before being securely stored.
+Note: your Airtable Personal Access Token is encrypted before being securely stored.
 If you have any questions please reach out to us via chat.